Youngstown, Ohio: Economy

-The city's largest employer is Youngstown State University (YSU), an urban public campus that serves about 15,000 students, just north of downtown.
+The city's largest employer is Youngstown State University, a public, urban university that serves about 11,000 students, just north of downtown.
 Youngstown is the site of several steel and metalworking operations, though not to the extent of the past.
 The largest industrial employers within the city limits are Vallourec Star Steel Company, in the Brier Hill district, and Trivium Packaging.
 Steelite, a British ceramics manufacturer, has its U.S. headquarters based in Youngstown.

-The Youngstown Business Incubator (YBI), in the heart of downtown, houses several start-up technology companies that have received office space, furnishings, and access to utilities.
-Some Incubator-supported companies have earned recognition, and a few are starting to outgrow their current space.
-Inc. Magazine rated one such company–Turning Technologies–as the fastest-growing privately held software company in the United States and 18th fastest-growing privately held company overall.
+The Youngstown Business Incubator (YBI) houses several start-up technology companies that have received office space, furnishings, and access to utilities.
 To keep such companies downtown, the YBI secured approval to demolish a row of nearby vacant buildings to clear space for expansion.
-In 2014, the YBI was ranked as the top university-associated business incubator in the world by the Swedish University Business Incubator Index.
-In 2015, the YBI was the top University Associated Incubator in North America, and came in second to the Guinness Enterprise Centre in Dublin.
+The YBI had been ranked among the most successful business incubators in the world in the 2010s by the Sweden-based University Business Incubator Index.
+One of its most successful companies was Turning Technologies, which was named the fastest-growing privately held software company in the United States in 2007.

 A number of products and enterprises introduced in Youngstown became national household names.
-Among them is Youngstown-based Schwebel's Bakery, which was established in neighboring Campbell in the 20th century.
-The company now distributes bread products nationally.
+Among them is Schwebel's Bakery, which was established in neighboring Campbell in the 20th century and held its nationwide production in Youngstown's South Side.
 In the 1920s, Youngstown was the birthplace of the Good Humor brand of ice cream novelties, and the popular franchise of Handel's Homemade Ice Cream & Yogurt was established there in the 1940s.
 In the 1950s, Youngstown-born developer Edward J. DeBartolo Sr. established one of the country's first modern shopping plazas in the suburban Boardman.
-The fast-food chain, Arby's, opened the first of its restaurants in Boardman in 1964, and Arthur Treacher's Fish & Chips was headquartered in Youngstown in the late 1970s.
-More recently, the city's downtown hosted the corporate headquarters of the now-defunct pharmacy chain store Phar-Mor, which was established by Youngstown native Mickey Monus.
+The fast-food chain, Arby's, opened the first of its restaurants in Boardman in 1964, and Arthur Treacher's was headquartered in Youngstown in the late 1970s.
+More recently, the city's downtown hosted the corporate headquarters of the now-defunct pharmacy chain store Phar-Mor, which was established by Youngstown native Michael I. Monus.

+McGuffey Plaza, also known as McGuffey Mall, was an indoor shopping center on Youngstown's East Side.
+The center had become vacant by 2007 and was demolished in 2014.